Joldnine/aliyun-fun-fasiai-template/README.md

-# aliyun-fun-fasiai-template
+# aliyun-fun-fastai-template
-The Aliyun function compute template for fastai
+The Aliyun Function Compute template for fastai